Excalaibur

 Mexican trader Antonio Armijo, leading a 60-man party along the Spanish Trail route, camps about 100 miles NE of present-day Las Vegas.
 Rafael Rivera, a scout, leaves the party and discovers an area with abundant vegetation and several natural springs.
 He is considered the first non-Indian to set foot in the Las Vegas area.
 Las Vegas is Spanish for "the meadows" or "fertile plains."

-John C. Fremont camps at Las Vegas and describes the area in a report.
-"We encamped at a camping ground called las Vegas.
+Surveyor and cartographer John C. Fremont, sponsored by the US government, and scout Kit Carson, map the Las Vegas area.
+John C. Fremont camps at Las Vegas and mentions it in a report.
+"We encamped at a camping ground called Las Vegas.
 The taste of the water is good, but rather too warm to be agreeable; the temperature being 71 in the one, and 73 in the other [spring].
 They, however, afforded a delightful bathing place."

 1845